tanutb/TicTacToe_withRL/README.md

 # Running
 Run to training Qlearning
 ```
-python3 trainer.py
+python trainer.py
 ```
-For now, have fixed parameter
+For now, have fixed parameter and BOT will always take the first round